Table of Contents

 1.)
 The Old Age Pension (OAP) program provides financial assistance to help elderly residents attain a minimum monthly income.
 In some circumstances, dental and health benefits may be obtained via this program.
 More information can be found here.

 2.)
 The Adult Foster Care (AFC) program provides financial assistance to disabled and frail seniors to help cover the cost of adult foster care.
-Other benefits include personal care assistance, housekeeping, 24-hour supervision, and medication reminders.
+Benefits of adult foster care include personal care assistance, housekeeping, 24-hour supervision, and medication reminders.
 Benefit eligibility and restrictions can be found here.

-There are many other options to help pay for senior care other than the choices listed here.
-There may also be programs to assist veterans, as well as other eldercare loans.
+There are many other options to help pay for senior care other than the choices listed on this webpage.
+There may also be programs to assist veterans, as well as eldercare loans.
 In order to find additional programs in Colorado that may help reduce the cost of various types of care, our Resource Locator Tool is invaluable.